 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle (Yes/No) Outcomes being assessed Practical Formative & Summative 30% Yes (50%) 1 – 9 Exam Summative 70% Yes (45%) 1 – 7
+Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle (Yes/No) Outcomes being assessed Approx timing of Assessment Summative Assignments Formative & Summative 10% No 1-4 Weeks 5,9,13 Practical Formative & Summative 30% No 1–6 Bi-weekly, major reports due every 3 weeks Exam Summative 60% Yes (45%) 1–4 Examination period

 Submission of Assigned Work

 Coversheets must be completed and attached to all submitted work.
 Coversheets can be obtained from the School Office (room G33 Physics) or from MyUNI.
 Work should be submitted via the assignment drop box at the School Office.

 Extensions for Assessment Tasks

 Extensions of deadlines for assessment tasks may be allowed for reasonable causes.
 Such situations would include compassionate and medical grounds of the severity that would justify the awarding of a supplementary examination.
 Evidence for the grounds must be provided when an extension is requested.
 Students are required to apply for an extension to the Course Coordinator before the assessment task is due.
 Extensions will not be provided on the grounds of poor prioritising of time.
 The assessment extension application form can be obtained from: http://www.sciences.adelaide.edu.au/current/